-Girdle Cooked Beef Steak (Niupai ganguo) is one of Guilin's most well known local dishes.
+Girdle Cooked Beef Steak (Niu Pai Gan Guo) is one of Guilin's most well-known local dishes.
 This kind of beef steak is cooked with different seasonings, such as chili, cassia bark, and fennel.
 It is similar to eating hot pot, except no broth is used in the wok.
 Diners can control the heat to cook the meat to their specifications.

 This delicious dish can be found at most hot pot restaurants in Guilin and Yangshuo.

 A dumpling made of glutinous rice wrapped in bamboo leaves, Zongzi has a history of over 2,000 years.
 It is most famous for its connection to China's Dragon Boat Festival.
-This festival honors the great poet Qu Yuan who lived in the Warring States Period (403-221 BC), who is unhappy with the political situation committed suicide by drowning himself.
+This festival honors the great poet Qu Yuan who lived in the Warring States Period (403-221 BC), who is unhappy with the political situation and committed suicide by drowning himself.
 The local people fearing that Qu Yuan's body would be consumed by fish threw Zongzi into the river to feed the fish.

-Zongzi, can be filled with a variety of fillings.
+Zongzi can be filled with a variety of fillings.
 There are bean Zongzi, chestnut Zongzi, pork Zongzi, and lotus seed paste Zongzi, just to name a few.
 In China, different areas have different styled fillings.
 Guilin, for example, has traditionally made Zongzi stuffed with taro, pork, preserved pork, and chestnuts.
 The best part about this traditional Chinese food is that it can be refrigerated and when wanted, just heated in a microwave.

 Fructus Momordica, called Luohanguo in Chinese, is primarily grown in southern China's Guangxi Province, with the majority coming from the mountains of Guilin.
-In China, traditional Chinese doctors have used Luohanguo as an expectorant, to fight heat stroke, acute or chronic throat inflammation, aphonia, and a chronic cough for centuries.
+In China, traditional Chinese doctors have used Luohanguo as an expectorant, to fight heat stroke, acute or chronic throat inflammation, aphonia, and chronic cough for centuries.

-It has been reported that the residents who live near in Yongfu and Lingui Counties (of Guilin), are recognized as having an unusually high number of residents living to age 100 years or more.
+It has been reported that the residents who live near Yongfu and Lingui Counties (of Guilin), are recognized as having an unusually high number of residents living to age 100 years or more.
 Some people attribute this to the consumption of Luohanguo.

 The dried fruit may be bought in almost all the Guilin markets.
 The outer surface of the dried fruit is round and smooth, dusty yellow-brown or dusty green-brown.
 It is covered with fine, soft hair.
-The fruit is covered by a hard but thin skin.
-The entire fruit, including the seeds, have a nice sweet flavor.
+The fruit is covered by hard but thin skin.
+The entire fruit, including the seeds, has a nice sweet flavor.
 Luohanguo is best steeped in tea.